Tito-74/News-API/Readme.md

 To have a copy of this project, you can clone it from my github account using these steps;

-Open your terminal (Ctrl+Alt+T) git clone $ git clone https://github.com/Tito-74/Password-Locker.git cd news api code . or atom . based on your favorite text editor you have.
+Open your terminal (Ctrl+Alt+T) git clone $ git clone https://github.com/Tito-74/News-API.git cd News-API code . or atom . based on your favorite text editor you have.

 ## Technologies Used